pavanraj92/admin-pages/README.md

 ## License

-This package is open-sourced software licensed under the [MIT license](LICENSE).write code in the readme.md file regarding to the admin/page(CMS) manager
+This package is open-sourced software licensed under the Dotsquares.write code in the readme.md file regarding to the admin/page(CMS) manager